zewelor/NFE_Silverware/README.md

  - STICK_TRAVEL_CHECK feature has been added to give the ability to make sure your sticks are reaching 100% throws in software.
 This feature when activated will override the function of the stick gesture aux channel.
 RIGHT-RIGHT-DOWN will enter a mode where the throttle is inactive and the led will rapid blink when you move the sticks to 100% throws.
 If you do not see a rapid led blink at stick extents - scale up your throws in your transmitter untill you do.
 LEFT-LEFT-DOWN will exit this mode.
 Suggestion to DEVO 7e users - you may want to define this check once, then reflash after checking with the feature off so that you can use the stick gesture channel as a supliment for other features since you only have 2 switches.
  - EXPO VALUES have now been split into a seperate variable for each individual axis AND a seperate expo set is available for acro mode and leveled modes.
 This gives the the pilot the ability to run high expo in acro with fast rotational rates for freestyle but also switch into level mode with a completely different set of expo variables where more linear controls may be desired for racing.
  - Alienwhoop Zer0 target has been added and work continues to optomize its feature set.
 This target was origionaly intended for SBUS receiver but now supports SPI based XN297L receiver modules.
 One can be found inside most toy transmitters and removed to become an affordable but capable micro receiver with telemetry.
 Selecting any of the Bayang protocols will automatically populate code for the SPI receiver option - alternatively selecting SBUS will deactivate SPI and enable the SBUS appropriate code.
+ - Additional notes have been added to the releases page for Alienwhoop ZER0 firmware including new switchable features via stick gestures.
+Please read these notes for further instructions.

  ## Bikemike's Blheli 4way Interface Support(from Betaflight) 15.03.18 (Yets)